SaaS Churn & NRR Calculator

 SaaS NRR Benchmarks by Company

 The highest NRRs in SaaS history belong to usage-based pricing models.
 Snowflake hit 170% NRR at its peak — meaning existing customers spent 70% more the following year, driven by data volume growth.
-Datadog sustains 130%+ by cross-selling into APM, log management, security, and infrastructure monitoring — the average customer uses 4+ products.
+Datadog maintained 130%+ NRR through its high-growth phase by cross-selling into APM, log management, security, and infrastructure monitoring — the average customer uses 4+ products.

-Seat-expansion models like HubSpot and Slack achieve more modest but highly reliable NRR in the 108–115% range.
-As teams grow, seats expand — no product change required.
+Seat-expansion models like HubSpot deliver NRR in the 100–115% range — as teams grow, seats expand with no product change required.
 SMB-focused SaaS typically reports NRR in the 85–100% range due to higher logo churn among small businesses.

 How to Improve NRR